www.scantips.com

 2. Future value of Fixed or reversed Annualized Gain

-3. Total Return % and Annualized Return
+3. Total Return % and Annualized Return of Stocks

 4. Recovery Gain needed when a stock or fund is Down

-6. Rule of 72 Expanded with Calculator
+7. Rule of 72 Expanded Precisely with Calculator

 Understanding a few Numbers of Compounded Gain

-The greater number of years of long-term investments makes the compounding of gains be a large exponential function (with years as the exponent power), which is an astounding big deal.
+The greater number of years of long-term investments makes the compounding of gains become a large exponential function (with years as the exponent power), which is an astounding big deal.
 A fixed 10% gain in each of 30 years becomes a final value of 1.1030 = 17.45x the initial value and 1645% overall gain.
 But the market gains do vary up or down each year (often large variations, even sometimes negative), so see below for Annualizing the actual overall gain so it can be compared with others.

 In addition to the price gains, another major factor is that reinvested dividends add more free shares every year (usually four times a year).
 Many stocks pay dividends in some degree.
 The S&P 500 index fund dividends vary (very roughly maybe about 2% a year), but if reinvested, dividends add a few free shares to total returns each quarter.
 Then those gains see more gains, compounding every following year.
 Reinvested dividends are a Real Big Deal, whereas withdrawn dividends simply reduce your investment.
 So give a good think to long term investment always with reinvested dividends.
 Start young, so it will be waiting at retirement.
 The S&P 500 calculator on previous page shows this with 50 years of past S&P 500 history.